Tips for researchers on preparing a tender or research contract.

 The following steps must be followed to prepare and finalise a contract.

-- Complete Parts 1 and 2 of the Office for Research coversheet, which is used to confirm your College’s support for the work, brief Legal Services and for MORA and HERDC.
+- Complete Parts 1 and 2 of the Research contracts & grants cover sheet, which is used to confirm your College’s support for the work, brief Legal Services and for MORA and HERDC.
 Sign the coversheet.

 - Have your Dean, Director of Institute or Centre, or College Director of Research sign the completed coversheet.